Saturday, 31 August 2024

 Spinning up an old 12 Days of Advent set from 2018

 Yesterday I finished spinning a set of 11 silks and a main braid that I started spinning on 16th July for the TDF2024 challenge of spinning something that you find tricky, your arch-nemesis.
-This set was from way back to Christmas 2018 and was a set put together to celebrate the 12 Days of Advent by a supplier that I no longer use.
-There were a few different options available at the time and I chose one called Pine Forest, as those colours appealed to me more than some of the brighter, bolder, or gaudy colour options.
+This set was from way back to Christmas 2018 and was a set put together to celebrate the 12 Days of Advent (or 12 Days of Christmas if your prefer) by a supplier that I no longer use.
+This is not an Advent Calendar, which run 1st to 24th December, this is to celebrate the 12 days after Christmas to 12th Night.
+There were a few different options available at the time, which I wrote about here, and I chose one called Pine Forest, as those colours appealed to me more than some of the brighter, bolder, or gaudy colour options.

 The main braid is really soft and an interesting medium grey colour with splodges of dye along it which match some, but not all, of the colours of the Tussah Silks.
 The set is designed to be used together in one project, or at least most of it together in one project, and there are plenty of patterns available that use a main yarn together with smaller amounts of other colours.